-If you are going to miss more than one work week, you or your designee must contact the Graduate School.
-The Graduate School will coordinate with the GE and the department on any adjustment due to the GE's absence.
+If you are going to miss more than one work week, you or your designee must contact the Division of Graduate Studies.
+The Division of Graduate Studies will coordinate with the GE and the department on any adjustment due to the GE's absence.